davidcsally/border-box/README.md

 ## Is this satire on the state of NPM?

 Maybe.
-But it's also a module!
+But it's also a module that does one thing really well!

+## For more info

+This entire package comes from the technique laid out in this [excellent article from css-tricks](https://css-tricks.com/box-sizing/#article-header-id-3)